 Micro-fans are widely available.
 These are primarily used for cooling off electrical appliances but can provide a short burst of cool air when hermit crabs are overheating.

 An alternative is to fan your hermit crabs manually.
 Open the tank’s roof and create a breeze with a paper fan or magazine.

 Cool Bathing Water

-When hermit crabs are overheating, they’re likely to head to their water bowl.
+When hermit crabs are overheating, they’ll likely head to their water bowl.

 This way, they can submerge and dampen their gills and skin.
 Encourage this activity by placing a small piece of an ice cube in the water.

 Use a bowl of salt water because marine salt will make the ice melt faster and the water colder.
 As discussed, hermit crabs can get too cold.

 Water bottles make good toys for hermit crab enclosures.